rashunda/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Hello there!
 ---
+# Thanks for stopping by, but feel free to ignore this page.

+## I'm doing the self-guided course to learn GitHub.
+This is my Pages exercise.